arijeetchatterjee/rust-prac/README.md

 A work in progress to document my learning in Rust.

--- A basic CLI
+- A basic cli
--- A basic csv reader
+- A basic csv reader